 with intial condition $\bm{\theta}(0)=\bm{\theta}_0.$ Let $\bm{\psi}(t)=\bar{\bm{\theta}}^{\ast}\big(\frac{\epsilon'}{\epsilon} t\big)$.
 Then $\bm{\psi}(t)$ is a solution of the Kuramoto model

 with the same initial condition $\bm{\psi}(0)=\bm{\theta}_0.$ \end{prop}

-\begin{rem} We note that the idea presented in this section about the correspondence between the multilayer network and the reduced system is valid even when the layers have a different number of nodes.
+\begin{rem} We note that the idea presented in this section about the correspondence between the network of networks and the reduced system is valid even when the sub-networks have a different number of nodes.
 In this case, $\bm{A}$ would be a $\mathcal{M} \times \mathcal{M}$ matrix, where $\mathcal{M} = N_{1} + N_{2} + \cdots + N_{M}$.
-We presented here the version where the layers have the same number of nodes $N$ for a simplicity purpose. \end{rem}
+We presented here the version where the sub-network have the same number of nodes $N$ for simplicity purpose. \end{rem}